 Subject Matter - Email Hippo’s provision of the Processor Services and any related technical support as requested by You.

 Duration of the Processing - Processed data is retained for a maximum of 90 days before automated deletion.
 Specific processor services operate differently but within this timeframe.
 If deletion is requested outside our automated process then the duration will expire on the deletion of all Your Personal Data.

 Nature and Purpose of the Processing - Email Hippo will process (as applicable to the Processor Services and Your instructions in section 4.
 Roles and responsibilities) and may include the actions: collecting; recording; organising; structuring; storing; altering; retrieving; using; disclosing; combining; erasing; and destroying) Your Personal Data for the purpose of providing the Processor Services and any related technical support to You in accordance with this DPA.

-Types of Personal Data - You agree to limit the personal data you provide to Email Hippo to only email addresses.
+Types of Personal Data - You agree to limit the personal data you provide to Email Hippo: (a) to only email addresses for the services CORE and MORE; (b) to only email addresses, first name, last name, ip addresses for the service ASSESS.
 Domain information is not classified as personal data.

-Furthermore if you provide Email Hippo with personal data other than email addresses you shall indemnify Email Hippo against any claim, loss, damage, administrative fine or expense (including without limitation legal expenses) suffered or incurred by Email Hippo related to its processing of this personal data.
+Furthermore if you provide Email Hippo with personal data other than that detailed above (this Annex A) you shall indemnify Email Hippo against any claim, loss, damage, administrative fine or expense (including without limitation legal expenses) suffered or incurred by Email Hippo related to its processing of this personal data.